 Regarding the two swirl frostings, one is Peppermint and one is Chocolate-Peppermint.

 Uncolored peppermint buttercream is also so pretty swirled with chocolate.
-And, if you wish, you can sprinkle crushed red and white peppermint candies over the top (which is not Keto or Paleo) or garnish in some other pretty way, like with shaved chocolate, chocolate chips or with honey patties etc.
+And, if you wish, you can sprinkle crushed red and white peppermint candies over the top (sugar-free for Keto) or garnish in some other pretty way, like with shaved chocolate, chocolate chips or with honey patties etc.

 To create a swirled frosting there are two options: